-- Limit The Swelling– If swelling persists, it is recommended that you place an ice pack against the cheek of the affected area.
+- Limit The Swelling– To prevent swelling, it is recommended that you place an ice pack against the cheek of the affected area.
 A frozen pack of peas will also do.
-Place the pack against your cheek ten minutes at a time throughout the day.
+Place the pack against your cheek ten minutes per hour at a time throughout the day.
 Also, take recommended or prescribed medication.

 - Limit Physical Activity– The frustrating part for many is the lack of physical activity one can do after tooth extraction treatment.
 Adequate rest is important for recovery.
-Avoid any rigorous exercise and wait for the blood clot to fully dry before beginning to return to your daily routine.
+Avoid any rigorous exercise and wait for the blood clot to fully set before beginning to return to your daily routine.

 - Sleep Or Lay Elevated– When you’re either laying down on the sofa or in the bed, elevate or tilt the head forward when against the pillow at a 45-degree angle for the first 2 to 3 days.
-This will stem any blood and dry the blood clot quicker.
+This will stem any blood and set the blood clot quicker.

 - Eat Softer Foods– The affected area must be kept clear of debris to reduce the chances of the blood clot dislodging or an infection occurring.
-Drink lukewarm water regularly to stay hydrated and stay away from chewy and solid foods that require a substantial effort of the jaw.
+Drink cool water regularly to stay hydrated and stay away from chewy and solid foods that require a substantial effort of the jaw.